pedrojeronim0/go/README.md

 During the game, each player is prompted to either enter an intersection (e.g. `G5`) or `P` to pass.
 The game ends when both players pass consecutively.

+go() returns True if the white player wins, False otherwise.
+If both players have the same score, white wins.

 ---

 ## Requirements